 First, the natural gas liquids segment links key NGL market centers through its gathering, fractionation, transportation, marketing, and storage services.

-Second, the Natural Gas Gathering and Processing segment gathers, compresses, treats and processes services to producers.
+Second, the Natural Gas Gathering and Processing segment gathers, compresses, treats, and processes services for producers.

 And lastly, the Natural Gas Pipelines segment provides transportation and storage services and direct connectivity to end-use markets.